ahmadjaved18/jarvis/README.md

 Most assistants answer questions.

-Jarvis was built to feel more like a true personal AI companion — one that understands context, interacts through voice, and gives visibility into what it is doing as it works.
+Jarvis was built to act.

+It understands context, interacts through voice, accesses tools, and provides visibility into what it is doing as it works.

 The goal is not just conversation.